harry855177/azure-iot-device-ecosystem/iotcertification/templates/template-windows-c.md

 language: c
 ---

-Run a simple C sample on {enter your device name here} device running {enter the OS name running on device}
+Run a simple C sample on {XT3815} device running {enter the OS name running on device}
 ===
 ---